 What is cholesterol?

 A large part of a normal healthy human body consists of fats and cholesterol.
+A quarter of the brain is cholesterol.
 Almost half of the walls of cells (cellular membranes) are made of cholesterol; saturated fats are another major component of all cells.

 Cholesterol is one of the main healing agents in the body.
 When there is injury or inflammation, cholesterol is produced by the liver and sent to the site for repair work.
 LDL cholesterol is the form in which it is sent to do the healing at the point of inflammation.
 After the healing is completed, it travels back to the liver as HDL cholesterol.
 Cholesterol is essential for the production of healthy new cells where they are needed for repair, replacement or growth.
 This is why cholesterol levels rise after any injury, surgery, dental work, any kind of inflammation, or a bacterial or viral attack.
 After the repair work is completed, the level of blood cholesterol will naturally go down again.